Todd Stitzer: Career

 He joined New York law firm, Lord Day & Lord, in 1973 as an associate attorney.

 In 1983, joined Cadbury North America as Assistant General Counsel, later becoming marketing chief for US beverages.

 He moved to London in 1991 as Group Development Director and then back to the United States in 1993 as vice-president of Marketing and Strategic Planning and then Chief Operating Officer for Cadbury Beverages, North America.
 He was president and chief executive officer of Dr Pepper/Seven Up from 1997 to 2000 and Chief Strategy Officer from 2000 to 2003.

 He joined the board of Cadbury plc in 2000 and in 2003, was appointed chief executive officer.
 On 2 February 2010, Kraft Foods Inc. successfully completed the acquisition of Cadbury which was originally a hostile takeover, the next day Stitzer along with Cadbury Chairman Roger Carr announced their resignations.

 Personal life

 Stitzer has two children, a son and a daughter, and homes in Connecticut in the US and Surrey in the UK.
+He and his wife are collectors of works by nineteenth-century Connecticut painter Nelson Augustus Moore.